We rely on your support

 Ways to give

 Music Haven relies on donations of violins, violas, and cellos of all sizes.
 Each of our students is provided with an instrument free of charge.
-If you are interested in making an instrument donation, please contact Senior Resident Musician, Yaira Matyakubova and fill out the form below.
+If you are interested in making an instrument donation, please contact the Director of Operations and Outreach, Milda McClain (email@example.com) and fill out the form below.
+We are especially looking for a fractional size double bass!

-(*If you would like to donate a piano or instrument supplies such as music stands, strings, cases for instruments, sheet music or other supplies, please email Yaira.)
+(*If you would like to donate instrument supplies such as music stands, strings, cases for instruments, or other supplies, please email Yaira.
+Unfortunately, WE DO NOT ACCEPT PIANO DONATIONS at this time.)

 Everyday Giving Opportunities